 There are generally a few differences between cyclocross bikes and gravel bikes in terms of finishing kit.

-UCI rules dictate that cyclocross handlebars can be no wider than 50cm, and generally, most bikes are fitted with bars significantly narrower than this, in proportion to the rider’s size.
+UCI rules dictate that cyclocross handlebars can be no wider than 50cm.
+Most bikes are fitted with significantly narrower handlebars than this, in proportion to the rider’s size.

 Following the well-established trend towards wider mountain bike handlebars, there’s a growing trend towards super-wide gravel bike handlebars that sometimes exceed this 50cm limit, for riders who enjoy the wide, stable stance for more techy off-road trails.